 Understanding Property Assessments and Your Taxes

-2022 property assessments have been mailed to all property owners in the province.
-According to BC Assessment, the average Courtenay single residential home increased in value by 32%.
-Many communities across BC have experienced higher than average property assessment increases this year.
+2023 property assessments have been mailed to all property owners in the province.
+According to BC Assessment, the average Courtenay single residential home increased in value by 13%.

 It’s important to note that a property assessment increase doesn’t necessarily result in a significant increase to property taxes.
 What matters is how an individual property assessment changed in comparison to the average % change in property assessments in the municipality.